sorobcyrus/Game/README.md

 # Game
- An OLTP sample.
+ A small OLTP sample.
 This is a very small data model meant to provide a quick overlook on how to design an OLTP system <br />

 ## Manual Installation
 1- Create a "Game" database. <br />